amjltc295/PythonRepoTemplate/README.md

 Python repository template with Travis CI, Conda environment, .gitigone, Flake8 and PR template

+You could simply clone this repository and start your project.

 ## Installation

 1. Install miniconda/anaconda, a package for  package/environment management